Women in economics: Strategies

 One proposed strategy to increase the number of women in economics is to encourage mentoring relationships between female students and female faculty members.
 Increasing the hiring of female faculty members can be a way to also subsequently increase the number of female students.
-Male dominated fields might be off-putting to many female students due to biases against women, and female professors might help mitigate this concern.
+Male dominated fields might be off-putting to many female students due to biases and discrimination against women, and the presence of female professors might help mitigate this concern.

-In 2017 the top 20 university economic departments in Europe had 12.87% of full professors who were female.
+In 2017, female professors represented 12.87% of the top 20 university economic departments in Europe.